Sanavullabaig/quote-react/README.md

 <br/>

 [Quoty](https://aminawinti.github.io/quoty/) app displays famous quotes from various historical figures each time a button is clicked.
-It was originally built as part of a My Projects (https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects) project.
-It is developed using React.js
+It was originally built as part of a My Projects It is developed using React.js

 You can fetch data in two ways: